phrase/phrase-intellij/README.md

-# Phrase-AndroidStudio
+# phrase-intellij

-Phrase-AndroidStudio is a plugin for Android Studio, the official Android IDE from Google.
+Plugin to sync translations with Phrase for Android Studio and IntelliJ.

 ### Phrase